paulirotta/async_cargo_mcp/README.md

 #### Synchronous Mode

-If
+These are good reasons to use `--synchronous` to have cargo commands run blocking the AI and terminal:

-- you prefer less chatter of "waiting for.." in your AI dialogue
+- you prefer less chatter of `waiting` in your AI dialogue
-- you prefer to see the `cargo` command execute in your terminal
+- you prefer to see the `cargo` command execute in your terminal, not only after completion
 - you do not mind that the terminal is not available for use while `cargo` commands execute
-- your LLM does not actually think about or act on the next steps while waiting for the cargo operation to complete
+- your AI does not actually think or act on the next steps while waiting for cargo operations to complete

-then these are good reasons to use `--synchonous`:
+- you prefer to drink coffee and run out the clock

 ```json
 "args": ["run", "--release", "--bin", "async_cargo_mcp", "--", "--synchronous"]